-Garth was Finance director of SigmaRoc from inception until April 2020 and remains as Company Secretary through his partnership at Heytesbury Corporate LLP who are engaged in the provision of corporate financial and company secretarial services.
+Following completion of the acquisition of Nordkalk in early September 2021, Garth Palmer has become CFO, with overall responsibility for the Enlarged Group.
+Garth previously held the position of CFO and Executive Director on a part-time basis from the inception of SigmaRoc until he became a Non-Executive Director in April 2020.
 Garth holds a Bachelor of Commerce Degree and is a member of the Institute of Chartered Accountants in England and Wales.
 Garth began his career at Horwath Chartered Accountants, now part of BDO, in Perth in the audit and corporate services division before moving to KPMG’s audit and risk advisory team.
 In 2005, Garth moved to London where he provided compliance services, with a focus on U.S. Sarbanes-Oxley legislation, for numerous large companies across a range of industries.
 This led Garth to a Finance Manager role at Apple where he spent four years working on business process improvement, developing and implementing new and improved financial processes and systems.
 More recently, Garth has been working with AIM quoted companies, predominantly within the mining and resources industries, providing corporate and financial consulting services.

 Tim Hall, Non-Executive Director